xapian/xapian-docsprint/howtos/range_queries.rst

 	  the generated query because it shouldn't be applied to the "york" part.

-.. todo:: possibly implemening this example would help make it more clear.
+.. todo:: possibly implementing this example would help make it more clear.